openfoodfacts/facets-knowledge-panels/docs/how-to-guides/CONTRIBUTING.md

 # Commit all changes with appropriate commit message and description
 git commit -m "your-commit-message"

-# Fetch and merge with upstream/master again
+# Fetch and merge with upstream/main again
 git fetch upstream
-git merge upstream/master
+git merge upstream/main

 # Push changes to your forked repository
 git push origin <type>/<issue-issueNumber>/{<additional-fixes>}

 ## Creating the PR using GitHub Website
-# Create Pull Request from <type>/<issue-issueNumber>/{<additional-fixes>} branch in your forked repository to the master branch in the upstream repository
+# Create Pull Request from <type>/<issue-issueNumber>/{<additional-fixes>} branch in your forked repository to the main branch in the upstream repository
 # After creating PR, add a Reviewer (Any Admin) and yourself as the assignee
 # Link Pull Request to appropriate Issue, or Project+Milestone (if no issue created)
 # IMPORTANT: Do Not Merge the PR unless specifically asked to by an admin.